masonitedoors/remote-react-app-loader/README.md

 [![Build Status](https://travis-ci.org/masonitedoors/remote-react-app-loader.svg?branch=master)](https://travis-ci.org/masonitedoors/remote-react-app-loader)

-> Easily load react apps inside of WordPress with your theme's header & footer.
+> Easily load React apps inside of WordPress with your theme's header & footer.

-Once this plugin is activated, the react app(s) defined within your site's `wp-config.php` will automatically be loaded into WordPress at the location of your choice.
-This allows you to keep keep your react app's build/deployment pipeline separate from your WordPress pipeline, eliminating the need add non-standard directories to the root of your WordPress install or wrap a react-app inside of a WordPress plugin.
+Once this plugin is activated, the React app(s) defined within your site's **wp-config.php** will automatically be loaded into WordPress at the location of your choice.
+This allows you to keep your React app's build/deployment pipeline separate from your WordPress pipeline, eliminating the need to add non-standard directories to the root of your WordPress install or wrap a React-app inside of a WordPress plugin.

 ## Install